How to identify and track invasive wisteria in Richmond

 Be the botanist

 Once you’re ready to track down some wisteria and put your species-identification skills to the test, iNaturalist created an online map that actively records local sightings.
-Since 2016, there have already been 100+ reports of wisteria in Richmond, so you have plenty of leads to get started.
+Since 2016, there have been 100+ reports of wisteria in Richmond, so you have plenty of leads to get started.

 RIC_wisteria_APRIL